kjb957/aws_terraform/README.md

 ### System Components
 * Application Load Balancer - Front end for external web traffic
 * Auto Scaling Group - Used for scaling the Portal app accross both availability zones.
-* Portal App - Displays a dashboard with results from a query to the hardware app api
+* Portal App - Returns a dashboard with results from a query to the hardware app api
 * Hardware App - Receives queries from the portal app and returns query results from the DB
 * MySQL Database - Hosts data retrieved by the hardware app
 * Jumpbox - Allows access from the Public network